 - The Consumer Price Index (headline CPI) has been in the 2.7% to 2.9% year-on-year range since May – the highest since early 2013.
 Meanwhile, core CPI (ex-food and energy) has been in the 2.2% to 2.4% range over the same time period.

-- The Fed raised its policy rate during the quarter by a single 25 bps hike at its June meeting, and signaled two more hikes to follow over the second half of 2018.
+- The Fed raised its policy rate during the quarter by a single 25 bps hike at its September meeting, and continued to signal another hike in 4Q18.

-- Incoming data for consumer spending, exports, and business investment suggest that GDP growth may exceed 3% in the second quarter.
+- Despite weaker export (trade) and capex data, continued strong consumer spending, inventory adjustments, and business activity expansion suggest that GDP growth could exceed 3.5% in the third quarter.

 - Despite continued strong fundamentals, we continue to advocate for investors to be cautious in the face of a global economic cycle in the late stages of expansion.

-U.S. Economy Grew at 2% Pace in Q1, but Expectations Higher for Q2
+U.S. Economy Grew at 4.2% Pace in Q12, Continued High Expectations for Q2 Growth

-The Fed raised its policy rate during the quarter via a single 25 bps hike at its June meeting, as widely expected.
-Consistent with the Yellen-now-Powell Fed’s gradualist, data-driven approach to policy decisions, policymakers reacted to the stronger incoming data by raising their forecast for the pace of hikes in 2018 to include a fourth hike.
-The median of FOMC members’ official projections still calls for a high-water mark for the Fed Funds rate of 3.4% by the end of 2020.
+The Fed unanimously raised its policy rate during the quarter via a single 25 bps hike at its September meeting, as widely expected.
+Policymakers continue to react to the strong incoming data, signaling their intent to stay the course with an additional rate increase in the fourth quarter.
+Indeed, 8 of 9 voter dot plots indicate another rate increase before year-end.
+As a result, the market is now pricing a ~70% probability of a fourth rate hike at the December policy meeting.
+Looking beyond, the market is pricing in two hikes in 2019 while the median of FOMC members’ official projections still calls for a high-water mark for the Fed Funds rate of 3.4% by the end of 2020.